Generic Name: quetiapine (kwe TYE a peen)

 Quetiapine may also be used for purposes not listed in this medication guide.

-Quetiapine is not approved for use in older adults with dementia-related conditions.
+Quetiapine is not approved for use in older adults with dementia-related psychosis.

 Before taking this medicine